10 Problems on Beacon Hill

 7. Vanishing Amendments

-Because bills are often killed in committee, it's a necessity for Reps to try to advance bills via amendment to other bills.
+Because bills are often killed in committee, it's a necessity for our legislators to try to advance bills via amendment to other bills, oftentimes through the budget, one of the only laws the legislature is legally required to pass each session.
 The Senate attempted to pass part of the Safe Communities Act through a budget amendment, for example.

-After a bill is put in the Order of the Day, meaning it will come up for a vote the next day, there is a certain time period, sometimes very brief, during which Reps can submit amendments, and then they can "co-sponsor" the amendments of other Reps.
+After a bill is put in the Order of the Day, meaning it will come up for a vote the next day, there is a certain time period, sometimes very brief, during which legislators can submit amendments, and then they can "co-sponsor" the amendments of their colleagues.

-Unfortunately, it's common practice for State house Leadership to take Reps one by one into closed offices and demand that they withdraw their amendments.
+Unfortunately, it's common practice for leadership to take electeds one-by-one into closed offices and demand that they withdraw their amendments.

-During the Criminal Justice Reform debate, 82.8% of all amendments were withdrawn.
+During the 2017 Criminal Justice Reform debate, 82.8% of all amendments were withdrawn.
 Very few of them were passed by other means.
-Mostly, the issues just died, and you don't know who supported them!

 8. Vanishing Committee Assignments

-He or she is brought into the same closed-door office meetings that happen all too often, and the implication is, that if the right outcome doesn't happen, the chair might lose his or her committee chairmanship.
+They are brought into the same closed-door office meetings that happen all too often, and the implication is that if the right outcome doesn't happen, the chair might lose their committee chairmanship.

-In 2017, Rep Russell Holmes was stripped of his committee vice chairmanship after making public comments mildly critical of the Speaker.
+In 2017, Rep Russell Holmes was stripped of his committee vice chairmanship after making public comments mildly critical of the Speaker (which is definitely not a coincidence).

 9. Follow the Leader

-The vast majority of Democratic reps vote 90%-100% the same as the Speaker of the House does.
+The vast majority of Democratic representatives vote the same as the Speaker of the House does 90%-100% of the time.

-Second, during the January 30th Rules debate in the House, there was an unbelievable occurence.
-During the vote for amendment #10 on H.2021, the Speaker’s light initially showed a “No” vote, and most democrats began voting against the measure.
+During the 2019 Rules debate in the House, there was a prime example of this phenomenon in action.
+While voting on amendment #10 on H.2021, DeLeo’s light initially showed a “No” vote, and most democrats began voting against the measure.

 What happened next is mind-blowing: